taz77/traefik-stack-examples/README.md

 The network `web` is a pre-existing network created on the swarm that is used by Traefik.

+The version of Docker Compose Yaml for stack deployment will vary in this repository as I have not went through them all to update and get on the same version.

 |  Deployment |  Yaml |
 |---|---|